VysotskiVadim/VysotskiVadim.blog/_drafts/notes-from-tdd-by-example.markdown

 Their behavior can be different from real objects.
 Write tests for a test double to reduce that risk.
 You can replace the test double with a real object in tests later.

+The log string pattern helps you to check the order of called methods.
+Whenever a method is called, append it to the log string.
+Compare log string with an expected result in a test.
+`assertEquals("methodA methodC methodB", subjectUnderTest.logString)`